 - 5.2.14.
 The NSO will determine whether to authorize designated organizations or individual coaches to enter PD credit on the NCCP Database for completed sport-specific non-NCCP events. - 5.2.15.
 The coach will self-report PD credit for self-directed PD, active status, and 'all sport' non-NCCP activities. - 5.2.16.
 The NSO or its designate can, at any time, audit and revoke any credits claimed by a coach through self-reported PD. - 5.2.17.
 All non-NCCP activity related to renewal of certification and Professional Development data entered on the Database will be subject to a user-pay system. - 5.2.18.
-Certified (Renewed) status will be given only to those coaches who accumulate the required Professional Development credits with the current certification renewal period. - 5.2.19.
-Failure to accumulate the required Professional Development credits within the specified time causes the coach's status to be changed to Certified (Not-Renewed). - 5.2.20.
+Certified status will be renewed for those coaches who accumulate the required Professional Development points within the current certification renewal cycle.
+The date on which the certification is renewed, and the new cycle of maintenance of certification will be reflected in the transcript. - 5.2.19.
+Failure to accumulate the required Professional Development points within the specified maintenance of certification cycle time will cause the coach's certification status to not-renew, indicated with a date stamp indicating the date on which the certification lapsed. - 5.2.20.
+A coach who does not complete the required Professional Development credits by the end date of the cycle of renewal of certification (will be required to complete their remaining professional development points to renew their certified status.
+Once completed, their status will return to "Certified". - 5.2.21.
 An NSO must have their Professional Development policy approved as part of the Context Approval Process (CAP) for the context.
-NSOs with Final Context Approval will have one (1) year from the effective date of this policy to submit their Professional Development policy for approval. - 5.2.21.
-A coach who does not complete the required Professional Development credits by the end date of the period for renewal of certification will be required to complete context-specific Certification Renewal event as specified by the NSO and consistent with the minimum criteria for this event.
+NSOs with Final Context Approval will have one (1) year from the effective date of this policy to submit their Professional Development policy for approval. - 5.2.22 Further to 5.2.3, the procedures outlined in 5.2.18 5.2.21 will be also be applied to National Sport Organization who have exercised the option to require coaches to complete Professional Development to renew "Trained" status.